kaku2015/PrivacySafeDocs/Device Owner (Non ROOT) Setup.md

 ### Device Owner (Non ROOT) Mode Setup

 ### Notice:
-- Due to limitations of the MIUI system such as Xiaomi, Hide App function may be invalid.
+- Due to limitations of the MIUI system such as Xiaomi, Hide App feature may be invalid.
 Please activate it with caution.
 - The latest test version (354) of the Huawei EMUI system for non-intra-mobile push updates.
 After activating the ADB, there may be a problem that the mobile phone restarts and loses individual system apps.
 Please activate it with caution.
 If this problem occurs, uninstall the app and restart the phone to restore it.
 - After Samsung S8+ Android8.0 activates ADB, it may cause the administrator to lock and inaccessible after booting.
 Please activate it with caution.